La fuerza de creer

 La fuerza de creer (English: The Power of Believing) is a Spanish-language television series on Univision on 3 September 2017.
 The series is written by Jimena Romero and Adriana Romera.
 The first season is produced by W Studios and Lemon Studios, while the second season is produced by Cinemat.
 The series tells stories with which the US Hispanics are identified and at the same time offers resources of the empowerment campaign, Pequeños y Valiosos.
-The third season premiered on 9 January 2022.
+The fourth season premiered on 24 September 2023.

 Plot

 Season 1

 Dr. Roberto López, founder of the Centro de Salud Pública Central, has been serving young patients for three decades, but is considering retirement.
 His colleague, David Ureña, is a pediatrician who seems to be more concerned with the statistics and financial situation of the center than with improving patient care.
 This causes him to have conflicts with the most recent member of the team, Dr. Laura Gómez, whose patience, empathy and sensible advice make her very popular among patients despite a disturbing incident from her past.
 But the income has decreased, the clinic is in danger of closure, and the envious Dr. Ureña blames Dr. Gómez for the changes she made in clinical procedures during his absence.
 While physicians face declining clinic income and personal challenges, parents continue to take their children to the medical center, where in addition to care, they receive advice on a variety of early childhood development issues, such as ways to encourage cognitive and linguistic development at an early age, the benefits of bilingualism, the importance of parents and other caregivers, socio-emotional health, among others.